 Set light theme or dark theme.
+The user menu contains:

-- Information about the user who is logged in. - Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.
+- Information about the user who is logged in.
+Change account: Log out from the current account and log in to a new account. - Log out: Log out from the current account.